-Beans poriyal is a traditional South Indian dish made with green beans/ French beans, spices, curry leaves and coconut.
-“Poriyal” is a Tamil word for “stir fried” or “sautéed dish” usually made of vegetables or leafy greens.
+Beans poriyal also known as green beans fry, is a traditional South Indian dish made with green beans, spices, curry leaves and coconut.
+“Poriyal” is a Tamil word for “stir fried” or “sautéed dish” usually made with vegetables or leafy greens.
 It can be made with many different kinds of vegetables like carrots, cabbage, okra, bitter gourd and a lot more.
 This beans poriyal is delicious, healthy and makes for a great side in your everyday meal.

 The most common preparation of a poriyal begins with tempering mustard seeds, red chilli, lentils and curry leaves in oil, followed by stir frying the vegetables until tender.
 Lastly the dish is spiced and finished with fresh grated coconut.